StephanPraetsch/jackson-deserialize-unwrapped/README.md

 deserialization of a field with `@JsonUnwrapped` reliably works
 * for mutable classes that have **setter** and a **no args constructor** ([click](#mutable-fields-with-setter-and-no-args-constructor))
 * when you set the unwrapped field to `READ_ONLY` ([click](#read_only-at-jsonunwrapped-field))
+* have a look at [JacksonMapperTest.java](src/test/java/com/mercateo/JacksonMapperTest.java) for all examples

 ## motivation for JsonUnwrapped
 You might want to have a *plain* JSON